TechnoGate/capistrano-exts/README.md

 ### Sync

-Capistrano exts has special tasks defined under the **multistage** namespace for syncing one stage with another, and the tasks are generate on runtime depending on the stages you have defined, for example, if you have a staging and a production stage, you can develop your application on the staging area and then sync one or both of the database and contents of the production with those of staging like so:
+Capistrano exts has special tasks defined under the **multistage** namespace for syncing one stage with another, and the tasks are generate on runtime depending on the stages you have defined, for example, if you have a staging and a production stage, you can develop your application on the staging area and then sync one or both of the database and contents of the production stage with those of staging like so:

 Sync the database only